stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

 ### plot parameters

 plot mode
-: The mode of the separation of the timespan (whole).
+: The fragmentation of the selected time span.
+An image is created for each fragment (whole).

 with average plot
 : Add an average plot to the spectrograms (checked).